 Here’s the short version: Book Bolt is a one-stop shop for all of your self-publishing needs.
-Plus, at $10 a month (or $200 a year), it’s affordably priced for most writers.
+Plus, at $10 a month (or $200 a year), Book Bolt is affordably priced for most writers.

 The problem is that while Book Bolt does a lot of things well, it doesn’t really do any one thing great.
-It does Amazon Kindle keyword research, trendspotting, and helps develop your product listing, but all of them are just so-so.
+It does Amazon Kindle keyword research, trendspotting for keyword ideas based on search volume, and helps develop your product listing, but all of them are just so-so.

-If you’re looking for design help, Book Bolt can help you there as well.
-It can create a sharp-looking cover and layout the interiors of your book (great for low-content books), but you won’t find the versatility like you would on platforms that solely focus on design.
+Besides keyword search, if you’re looking for design help, Book Bolt can also help you there.
+It can create a sharp-looking cover and layout the interiors of your book (great for low-content books), but you won’t find the versatility with Book Bolt that you would on platforms that solely focus on design.

-Those aren’t necessarily drawbacks but are just issues to be aware of.
+Those aren’t necessarily drawbacks but are just issues to be aware of with Book Bolt.